-The Vice Presidency of Student Affairs offers a variety of services that promote the comprehensive development of the student.
+The Vice Presidency of Student Affairs offers services that promote the student's comprehensive development.
 Student services reflect the University's commitment to its mission and are student-centered with the goal of facilitating their personal development and the achievement of their academic goal.